TABLE OF CONTENTS

 - Illinois – Almost 200 new cannabis business licenses are being held up in a court fight.
 A settlement may be close.

-- New Jersey – Recreational sales are expected to start by summer 2022.
+- New Jersey – Recreational sales started in summer of 2022.

-- New Mexico – Adult-use sales are expected to begin on April 1, 2022.
+- New Mexico – Adult-use sales began in early spring of 2022.

 - Know the rules – Rules and regulations for industry employees vary by state.
 Research age limits, training requirements, disqualifying offenses, drug testing rules, and work permit fees before applying for a job in your state.